mopidy/mopidy.js/README.md

 ## Demo console application

-In the `examples/` directory of the Gir repo, you can find `mpc.js`, a partial clone of the `mpc` utility built using Mopidy.js on Node.
+In the `examples/` directory of the Git repo, you can find `mpc.js`, a partial clone of the `mpc` utility built using Mopidy.js on Node.

 Output from the original command: